The Importance of Tourism in Any Country (Economy, Infrastructure & Business Opportunities)

-Winter tourism is one of the most popular types of tourism, especially for travelers from warmer areas of the world.
-Skiing holidays have been popular since the 1860’s and the industry continues to grow.
+Winter tourism is one of the most popular types of tourism, skiing holidays have been popular since the 1860’s and the industry continues to grow.

 Many countries that are the hubs of winter tourism are in Europe, with particular states in the United States and Canada being go-to destinations.
-St. Moritz in Switzerland is the cradle of winter tourism and continues to be the most popular destination.
+Switzerland is the cradle of winter tourism and continues to be the most popular destination.

 Mass tourism is the concept of tour companies, hotels and airlines working in conjunction to provide tour packages.
 This type of tourism involves being able to book your flights, your place to stay, and all the extras all in one go with one payment.